Danica Dillon: Mainstream appearances

 Dillon made her mainstream debut in the TV series Femme Fatales in the Season 1 episodes "Girls Gone Dead" and "Angel & Demons".
 Her next mainstream project was the Showtime movie Scared Topless.
 The supernatural-themed thriller features a group of undergraduate students taking a class in "the supernatural and the afterlife."
 Her role is the daughter of a famous magician who died when she was a young girl.

 Personal life

 In early 2014, Dillon had breast augmentation surgery to increase her breast size to a 34DD.

 Dillon is married to a United States Marine, with whom she has a son.

-Assault
+Allegations against Josh Duggar

 On November 18, 2015, it was made public that Danica was suing Josh Duggar for US$500,000.
-The lawsuit claims that Duggar physically assaulted her on two occasions after paying her for sex.
+In her lawsuit, Dillon claimed that Duggar physically assaulted her on two occasions in Philadelphia after paying her for sex.
 In February 2016, Dillon chose to drop the lawsuit after evidence showed that Duggar was not in Philadelphia at the time of the alleged assault.